ollipekka/Noobish/README.md

 ## Scaling

 Noobish does not support scaling due to issues with texture bleeding and nine patches.
-The recommended approach is to render to a rendertarget and scale that render target.
+The recommended approach is to render to an offscreen buffer (MonoGame RenderTarget) and scale it to desired scale.

-## Limitations

-Noobish tracks identity of a component by its location.
-Noobish can't handle layouts where components disappear from the layout between view calls.

-## Getting started
+## Project setup

 From your main project, add reference to Noobish.dll.